 Once created, the sales coverage model can only provide value if used properly.
 To meet your sales goals, a structured sales process with key activities and steps should be in place, as well as a playbook that WORKS and a CRM database for close monitoring of all prospective and current sales.
 The sales coverage model should be examined on a monthly basis with very structured reviews of each group, and sales person if necessary.

 At the end of the day, sales leadership needs to make their numbers.
 This can’t happen without support from the entire sales organization.
-Do the math in 2013 by implementing a sales coverage model for increased sales without breaking the bank.
+Do the math and implement a sales coverage model for increased sales without breaking the bank.
+If you need a fresh perspective to create your sales coverage model this year, contact us for a complimentary 30-minute consultation with one of our expert sales consultants.